Aiden closes $750,000 seed round in its quest to amplify marketers

 The Aiden conversational assistant aims to make querying for key performance metrics as easy as checking the weather on Amazon Alexa.
 From a technical perspective, the team is focusing their efforts in two places — natural language processing and expert systems.

-The natural language processing work is intuitive, 90 percent of the challenge in building a system like Aiden is deriving the intent of any given user query.
+The natural language processing work is intuitive; 90 percent of the challenge in building a system like Aiden is deriving the intent of any given user query.
 The time spent on NLP helps Aiden respond appropriately, no matter how a question is phrased.

-The emphasis on expert systems on the other hand is a bit less textbook.
+The emphasis on expert systems, on the other hand, is a bit less textbook.
 Expert systems have been around in some form or another since the 1970s.
 The idea is that humans can encode their knowledge into computers that can later be recalled — creating the illusion of intelligence.
 But while most consider them to be out of date, expert systems embody the present ethos of human and machine collaboration.

 Marie Outtier, co-founder of Aiden, is a marketer by trade.
 Her co-founder, Pierre-Jean Camillieri, built Aiden around Outtier’s knowledge of the industry.
 Because Aiden possesses baseline expectations for key performance indicators, it can proactively alert marketers when something seems out of balance.